 - Alternative procedure specified by HHS for the applicable benefit year.
 For each open enrollment period, HHS may specify an alternative process for conducting renewals that the FFM will use, and SBMs have the option of using the same process.
 HHS will typically announce this alternative process by issuing guidance in the spring preceding the open enrollment period.
 This Q&A describes the alternative process that the FFM will use to renew enrollees’ APTC for 2018.

 - HHS-approved, state-designed alternative.
 SBMs can also use their own alternative procedures for conducting renewals, with approval from HHS.
 SBMs must show that the alternative procedure would facilitate continued enrollment in coverage for eligible enrollees, provide enrollees clear information about the process, and ensure that the alternative process would result in accurate eligibility redeterminations.

 Assisters working in SBM states should check with their state about the process for renewing coverage and re-determining advance premium tax credit eligibility.

-If people enrolled in coverage through the FFM don’t select a plan for 2018 by the time open enrollment ends on December 15, 2017, they will be automatically re-enrolled into the same plan they currently have.
-If the enrollee’s current plan is no longer offered, Healthcare.gov will enroll him in a new plan that is as similar as possible to his 2017 plan, based on a hierarchy established in regulations.
+If people enrolled in coverage through the FFM don’t select a plan for 2021 by the time open enrollment ends on December 15, 2020, they will be automatically re-enrolled into the same plan they currently have.
+If the enrollee’s current plan is no longer offered, HealthCare.gov will enroll him in a new plan that is as similar as possible to his 2020 plan, based on a hierarchy established in regulations.

 It is possible for people to be auto-enrolled into a plan that has a different type of network (e.g., HMO, PPO, or POS), or a different metal level.
 It is also possible an individual will be matched with a marketplace plan with a different insurer if the person’s current insurer is no longer offering any plans in the marketplace.
 In that case, enrollment will not be effective until the enrollee pays the first month’s premium.